my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

 <img src="{{ site.baseurl}}/images/image-20230712125559981.png" alt="image-20230712125559981" style="zoom:50%;" />

 -   [joining RAs] Kassam Stadium RAs, the last RA, one car indicating right, I didn't slow down enough, had to brake abruptly.
-Never let the guard down because all previous RAs are empty and easy.
+Never let the guard down even if all previous RAs are empty and easy to pass.
+Could fail at the very last minute.

 -   Littlemore RA from Iffley, do not block the exit.